 - Consider the progress of each profile.
 Filling out your business information on your profile is easy.
 However, to save some time, consider keeping the profile that already has most of your profile filled out, including your businesses' about us information, products and services, events and promotions, gallery images, banners, contact information and more.

-- Consider questions asked and answered by each account on the Q&A Forum.
+- Consider questions asked and answered by each account on the Advice forum.
 When you post expertise on the forum, it can lead to consistent traffic to your business profile.
 If you deactivate the account your posts will also be deactivated.

 Once you've chosen which account you would like to keep and which ones you would like to deactivate, start by deactivating the duplicate accounts.
 This will ensure, that when you add those team members to the main account, that you can use the same emails they used for the duplicate accounts.
 Currently, each account needs to have a unique email.

 If you have trouble logging into any of these accounts, consult this article here on how to reset a password.
 You'll know who owns which account by the name listed in the Our Team section of each profile.